-However, frequently it makes sense to provide several API services manipulating the same functionality.
-Let us remind you that there are two kinds of developers: professional ones that seek extensive customization capabilities (as they usually work in big IT companies that have a specific mindset towards integrations), and semi-professionals who just need the gentlest possible learning curve.
+However, it often makes sense to provide multiple API services that feature the same functionality.
+Let us remind you that there are two types of developers: professional ones who seek extensive customization capabilities (as they usually work in big IT companies with a specific mindset towards integrations) and semi-professionals who just need the gentlest possible learning curve.
 The only way to cover the needs of both categories is to develop a range of products with different entry thresholds and requirements for developers' professional level.
-We might name several API sub-types, ordered from the most technically demanding to less complex ones.
+We can identify several sub-types of APIs, ordered from the most technically demanding to the less complex ones.

-- 1. The most advanced level is that of physical APIs and the abstractions on top of them.
-[In our coffee example, the collection of entities describing working with APIs of physical coffee machines, see the "Separating Abstraction Levels" and the "Weak Coupling" chapters.] - 2.
-The basic level of working with product entities via formal interfaces.
-[In our study example, that will be HTTP API for making orders.] - 3.
-Working with product entities might be simplified if SDKs are provided for some popular platforms that tailor API concepts according to the paradigms of those platforms (for those developers who are proficient with specific platforms only that will save a lot of effort on dealing with formal protocols and interfaces). - 4.
+- 1. The most advanced level is that of physical APIs and abstractions built on top of them.
+[In our coffee example, it refers to a collection of entities that describe working with APIs of physical coffee machines as discussed in the "Separating Abstraction Levels" and "Weak Coupling" chapters.] - 2.
+Next is the basic level, which involves working with product entities through formal interfaces.
+[In our study example, this level corresponds to the HTTP API for placing orders.] - 3.
+Working with product entities can be simplified by providing SDKs for popular platforms that tailor API concepts according to the paradigms of those platforms.
+This benefits developers who are proficient with specific platforms and saves them effort in dealing with formal protocols and interfaces. - 4.
 The next simplification step is providing services for code generation.
-In this service, developers choose one of the pre-built integration templates, customize some options, and got a ready-to-use piece of code that might be simply copy-pasted into the application code (and might be additionally customized by adding some level 1-3 code).
+In this service, developers can choose from pre-built integration templates, customize option values, and obtain a ready-to-use piece of code that can be easily copied and pasted into their application code (and can be further customized by adding some level 1-3 code).
 This approach is sometimes called "point-and-click programming."
-[In the case of our coffee API, an example of such a service might have a form or screen editor for a developer to place UI elements and get the working application code.]
+[In the case of our coffee API, an example of such a service might have a form or screen editor for developers to place UI elements and generate the working

-5. Finally, this approach might be simplified even further if the service generates not code but a ready-to-use component / widget / frame and a one-liner to integrate it.
-[For example, if we allow embedding an iframe that handles the entire coffee ordering process right on the partner's website, or describes the rules of forming the image URL that will show the most relevant offer to an end user if embedded in the partner's app.]
+- application code or a console script to automatically produce application boilerplate.] - 5.
+Finally, this approach can be simplified even further if the service generates not just code but a ready-to-use component / widget / frame and a one-liner to integrate it.
+[For example, if we allow embedding an iframe that handles the entire coffee ordering process directly on the partner's website, or describe the rules of forming a "deep link" to our service.]

-Ultimately, we will end up with a concept of meta-API, i.e., those high-level components will have an API of their own built on top of the basic API.
+Ultimately, we will end up with the concept of a meta-API where these high-level components have their own API built on top of the basic API.

-The important advantage of having a range of APIs is not only about adapting it to the developer's capabilities but also about increasing the level of control you have over the code that partners embed into their apps:
+The important advantage of having a range of APIs is not only about adapting it to the developer's capabilities but also about increasing the level of control you have over the code that partners embed into their applications: